SasiMitraB/personal-website/index.md

     <div class="about-text">
         <h2>About Me</h2>
         <p>
-            I am a Master's student in Astrophysics, currently pursuing research on the interstellar medium (ISM).
-My work involves analyzing complex datasets and simulations to understand the physical and chemical processes that govern the lifecycle of stars and galaxies.
+           Hello There!

+           My name is Sasi Mitra, currently a Fifth Year BSMS Student at IISER Tirupati.
+I am currently working on my Master's thesis at the Australian National University, under the supervision of Dr. Amit Seta.
+As part of my Master's Thesis, I'm looking towards trying to understand the morphology of Star Forming regions, using tools that are sensitive to higher-order moments, such as Minkowski functionals.
         </p>
         <p>
-            Beyond my academic pursuits, I am deeply passionate about coding and visual arts.
-This website serves as a portfolio of my research, a platform for my thoughts on science and technology, and a gallery for my creative projects.
+            Beyond my academic pursuits, I am deeply passionate about coding, watching movies, and reading novels.
+This website serves as a portfolio of my research, a platform for my thoughts on science and technology, and a gallery for nonsense I build and think needs a platform..
         </p>
     </div>
     <div class="about-image">
         <img src="{{ '/img/sasi_drawing.png' | url }}" alt="Sasi Mitra profile picture">
-        {# Remember to replace this with a real image! #}
     </div>
 </section>